TimothyHelton/notes/SQL/00_postgresql.md

 ### <a name="schemas"></a> Schemas
 Schemas are like namespaces
+  - Sets the data types for each column
   - Allow many users to operate on one database without interfering with each other.
   - Organize the database objects into logical groups.